Suvana-Rohanlal/ConwaysGameOfLife/README.md

-## Project name: Conway's Game of Life
+## Project name: Conway's Game of Life implementation in Java

 ## Description:
 This is a java implementation of Conway's Game of Life.
 There are two versions, one with a GUI and one using the command line.
+The repository also consists of Unit tests done using JUnit.

 ## Table of Contents:
 	1. Installation